revolunet/django-extjs/README.md

 Tested with ExtJs 3 and Django >= 1 Feedback needed  : <julien@bouquillon.com>

-There is a full working demo project based on my django-skeleton here : [ExtJs django-skeleton branch][8] this is where you should start.
+There is a full working demo project based on my django-skeleton here : [ExtJs django-skeleton branch][8] *this is where you should start*.

 **Grid example :**